Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/1_Unix1.rst

 The file system
 ---------------

 You may be used to the file system in Windows or Mac OS X, where directories can contain files and more directories.
-The Unix filesystem is structured in the same way, as a tree, that begins at the 'root' directory '**/**'.
+The Unix filesystem is structured in the same way - as a tree - that begins at the 'root' directory '**/**'.
 Directories are separated by slash characters **/**.
 The image below shows just a part of this tree: the ``genomes`` directory is actually located at ``/nfs/course/551-0132-00L/1_Unix1/genomes``.

 .. thumbnail:: images/filesystem_hierarchy.png